segment-boneyard/nightmare-swiftly/README.md

 ### .task(instructions, uploads, callback)

-Create a new task, uploads is an array of string paths, must include at least one upload by Swiftly rules.
+Create a new task, uploads is an array of string paths, must include at least one upload by 99design Tasks rules.
 The callback signature is `cb(taskUrl)`.

 ### .state(callback)